jianlin-cheng/GenomeFlow/README.md

 # Distribution

 In this repository, we include the folowing:
-* **executable**: contains the GenomeFlow .jar executable file and sample datasets.
-[Download latest version from here](https://github.com/jianlin-cheng/GenomeFlow/releases)
+* **executable**: contains sample datasets.
+[Download latest version of the GenomeFlow executable from here](https://github.com/jianlin-cheng/GenomeFlow/releases)
 * src: contains the GenomeFlow source codes
 * user_guide: contains user guide
 * lib: contains the external libraries used in source code